 - Use Your Words

 “In a world where teens are too often viewed as incapable of earnest discipleship practices, Lindsey Carlson’s book communicates a refreshing and much-needed message: maturity starts now.
 Growing in Godliness offers basic concepts, accessible tools, and practical steps for teens to understand themselves as devoted followers of Christ.
 And it offers parents a rare gift as well: the golden opportunity of faith-infused dialogue with their young-adult child.”

-Jen Wilkin, Director of Classes and Curriculum, The Village Church; author, Women of the Word; None Like Him; and In His Image
+Jen Wilkin, Bible teacher; author, Women of the Word; None Like Him; and In His Image

 “So much of the person we turn out to be hinges on decisions made in our teenage years.
 Those years can be filled with wonder, but also with fears and dangers.
 In this book, Lindsey Carlson gives a practical guide for how young women can use their teenage years to grow in Christ.
 This advice could be life-changing for you, or for someone you love.”

 Russell Moore, President, The Ethics & Religious Liberty Commission of the Southern Baptist Convention

 “Growing in Godliness is hands down my favorite book for teen girls.
 Its fresh writing, theological grit, accessible advice, grace-driven counsel, and practical application of the means of grace make me want to put it in the hands of all of the girls I know.
 No Pollyanna fluff or theological bricks here.
 I started to read this in the hospital, watching my own teenage girl recover from major surgery, and the sections that I read filled me with hope in the dark hours of my daughter’s pain.”